 Note: When deciding which paper to use, you need to think about whether or not it’s compatible with your printer.
 Some printers only take specific kinds of paper so be sure to check your printer’s manual before spending on anything.

 Or alternatively: Do you have the right printer for the job?
 It depends on your sticker’s design but usually a 4-color inkjet printer with a 1200 dpi print resolution will more than suffice.
 In the less likely event that your sticker design requires dynamic color ranges and requires more tonal variation, look for a printer with no less than 6 cartridges.
 Here are some of our favorite printer options for sticker printing.

 Best Budget Inkjet Printer

-Rated 4 out of 5 stars out on Amazon, the Envy 7155 is a very affordable printer that can produce the stickers you need at the price you want.
-Just $99.89, you can print anything straight from your mobile device with this wireless printer (and many more, being that it’s a multi-function printer).
+The Envy 7155 is a very affordable printer that can produce the stickers you need at the price you want.
+You can easily print anything straight from your mobile device with this wireless printer (and many more, being that it’s a multi-function printer).
 Unlike the Canon PIXMA TS6220, the Envy 7155 only has two cartridges: black and tricolor, offered in a standard yield and high yield size.
 Print more pages for less with LD InkPods replacement ink cartridges from LD Products, available here for a fraction of the HP price!

 Medium Range Inkjet Printer